funcionante/makerlab/_docs/developer/authentication-system.md

 by [requesting a Consumer and Secret Key](http://identity.ua.pt/oauth/) and wait for the application to be approved.

-The OAuth service of the University of Aveiro is composed of four steps, namely:
+The OAuth service of the University of Aveiro is composed of four steps, namely :

 1. Request Token : after the Consumer Key and Secret have been obtained, we can begin using the OAuth protocol to access restricted services.
 The first step is to require